clux/js-talk-cisco/TALK.md

 bar // name redundant here
 foo
 foo.name // but it is there if you want this inner name
-// if you didn't assign the function to a variable, then you must give it an inner name
+// if you didn't assign the function to a variable (and it's not used in an expression), then you must give it an inner name
 // so that JS can assign it to a variable with the same name as the function name, without you knowing function (a) { return a; } // wont allow this function qwfp(a) { return a; } // this is kosher